Pillalu Diddina Kapuram: Plot

 The film begins with the love birds Raghu & Padma.
-Once, Raghu visits his elder sister's daughter Aliveelu's wedding which breaks up due to dowdy problems.
+Once, Raghu visits his elder sister's daughter Aliveelu's wedding, which breaks up due to dowdy problems.
 So, Raghu steps in and marries Aliveelu.
 After returning, he learns that Padma is pregnant, which forces him to marry her too.
-Thereafter, Raghu backs for Aliveelu but is unable to know her whereabouts and also hears her as pregnant.
-Both of them give birth to baby boys, Anji & Prasad, who look like identical twins.
-Time passes, the boys grow up.
-In time, the sibling meets accidentally and discover themselves as the progeny of the same father.
-The rest of the story how they set out to unite their respective mothers with their father.
+After that, Raghu backs for Aliveelu but cannot know her whereabouts and hears she is pregnant.
+They both give birth to baby boys, Anji & Prasad, who look identical twins.
+Time passes, and the boys grow up.
+In time, the siblings meet accidentally and discover themselves as the progeny of the same father.
+The rest of the story is about how they set out to unite their respective mothers with their fathers.